-During my last visit to my parents’ house to spend time with them and play with their new puppy, my dad offered to barbeque for dinner.
+During a previous visit to my parents’ house to spend time with them and play with their new puppy, my dad offered to barbecue for dinner.
 With the warm summer weather still lingering, everyone immediately agreed, so he drove to the store to pick up groceries.

 A little while later, he stood outside over the grill, carefully spreading out the hot coals before setting the grate on top.
 Once satisfied with the temperature, he added freshly shaped burgers for my mom and brother, a sriracha sausage for himself, and a seasoned chicken breast for me.